-Change Climate (vertical axis):

-Describes the degree to which a

-culture supports change by

-fostering trust, nonjudgmentalism, leadership,

-innovation, and collaboration.

-Explicitness (horizontal axis):

-Describes the degree of

-explicitness of the strategy,

-including precision of the goals,

-clarity of the strategy, use of

-data, and supports.
+Change Quality Quadrant EXPLICITNESS High Change Climate (vertical axis): Describes the degree to which a culture supports change by 4.
+Superficiality Depth fostering trust, non-judgmentalism, leadership, Explicitness (horizontal axis): Describes the degree of 3. explicitness of the strategy, including precision of the goals, clarity of the strategy, use of Resistance/ Inertia Compliance data, and supports.